NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inventory_system/inv_inventory_management.md

 | `GetItemsByData`      | Retrieves all items that match a specific `ItemDataAsset`.                                           |
 | `GetItemsByQuery`     | Retrieves all items that match a `GameplayTagQuery`.                                                 |
 | `GetFirstItemByQuery` | Returns the first item that matches a given `GameplayTagQuery`.                                      |

+## Item Processor

+The logic responsible for processing new items is separated from the Inventory Manager, so developers can easily adjust their own flows if needed, without having to extend large pieces of the main component.

+Item processors are created by extending `UNinjaInventoryItemProcessor`.

+The processor will use your configuration (e.g., queries, default memories) to determine valid placement and stacking.
+For most cases, you won’t need to override this unless you're building a custom flow (e.g., forced container injection or loot-specific routing).

 ## Stranded Items
 A **stranded item** is an item that no longer has a valid container.
 This can happen if: